Blorum/blorum-docs/permissions.md

 # Design document - Permissions

-Blorum has some built-in roles of permissions, for atomized control, you need to change Flags of existing roles or create a new user role.
+Blorum has some built-in roles of permissions, for atomized control, you need to change the Flags of existing roles or create a new user role.

-Roles could assign users permissions and rate limits, or deprive them with permissions, an user could have different user roles.
-Permissions could be assigned to roles.
+Roles could assign users permissions and rate limits, or deprive them of permissions, users could have different user roles.
+Permission could be assigned to roles.

 ## Type of user roles
 There are two types of user roles: **grantive** and **limitive**
-### Multiple grantive role
+### Multiple grantive roles
-If an user has multiple roles that has conflict permissions / role rate limits, the highest permission / rate limits will be left, so does the max_session limit.
+If a user has multiple roles that have conflict permissions / role rate limits, the highest permission / rate limits will be left, and so does the max_session limit.

 limitive is considered before grantive.